JuliaPOMDP/QMDP.jl/README.md

 This Julia package implements the QMDP approximate solver for POMDP/MDP planning.
 The QMDP solver is documented in:

-* Michael Littman, Anthony Cassandra, and Leslie Kaelbling.
-[Learning policies for partially observable environments: Scaling up.
-In Armand Prieditis and Stuart Russell](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.52.6374), editors, Proceedings of the Twelfth International Conference on Machine Learning, pages 362--370, San Francisco, CA, 1995.
-Morgan Kaufmann.
+* Michael Littman, Anthony Cassandra, and Leslie Kaelbling. "[Learning policies for partially observable environments: Scaling up](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.52.6374)."
+In Proceedings of the Twelfth International Conference on Machine Learning, pages 362--370, San Francisco, CA, 1995.

 ## Installation